 A "MEDICATION ADMINISTRATION FORM" must be on file in the office for any prescribed or over the counter medication (OTC) to be dispensed to your child.
-OTCs include but are not limited to pain medication (Tylenol, Advil, etc.), cold medication (Mucinex, Sudafed, etc.), cough drops, and essential oils.
+OTCs include but are not limited to pain medication (Tylenol, Advil, etc.), cold medication (Mucinex, Sudafed, etc.), and cough drops.
 Medication brought to school must be in the original container and must be brought to school by a parent or parent designee.
 Medication cannot be sent to school with the student.
 Prescription medications must be kept in a pharmacy container with the student's name and match the physician's written orders on the Medication Administration Form.
 For over the counter medications, the dosing must match manufacturer's suggested dosing.
 All medication will be stored in a secure location in the office and dispensed by the principal or his/her designee.
 A medication log is maintained in the office including student name, type of medication, date and time medication is administered, amount provided and the expiration date of the medication.

 In some instances, students are permitted to carry certain prescription medications (i.e. epinephrine) with them while in school or attending a school sponsored function.
-If the physician feels that it is medically necessary for the student to carry the medication, the physician must provide documentation providing authority to do so.
+If the physician feels that it is medically necessary for the student to carry the medication and the student has demonstrated the ability to safely self-administer the medication, the physician must provide documentation providing authority to do so.
 If the student requires emergency medication to be kept at school, the appropriate Emergency Action Plan is to be completed and signed by the physician and parent/guardian.
 If the student is found to use the emergency medication in an inappropriate manner, Administration has the authority to confiscate the medication and notify parents and the physician to arrange for alternative means of administration.